-Nutrition-related chronic diseases are placing new demands on an already overburdened health care system, and taking their toll on human productivity and quality of life.
-Our current large scale, industrial food system favours animal products and highly-refined, preservative laden, calorie-dense foods, rather than fresh fruits and vegetables, whole grains, and other high fiber foods important for health.
+Nutrition-related chronic diseases are placing new demands on an already overburdened health care system and taking their toll on human productivity and quality of life.
+Our current large scale, industrial food system favours animal products and highly-refined, preservative-laden, calorie-dense foods, rather than fresh fruits and vegetables, whole grains, and other high fibre foods important for health.
 It is a system misaligned with dietary guidelines.
 Moreover, the way our food is produced and distributed impacts our health and the environment in which we live, by increasing air and water pollution, risking worker health and safety, and contributing to the growth of antibiotic-resistant bacteria.

 Hospitals and health systems have opportunities to help prevent these food-related health concerns by modelling proper nutrition in their institutions and by influencing how food is produced and distributed.
 Through its food purchasing decisions, the Canadian health care industry can promote health by providing more fresh, good tasting, nutritious food choices for patients, staff, and the community.
 And by supporting food production that is local, humane, and protective of the environment and health, health care providers can help create food systems that promote the well being of the whole community.

 St. Joseph’s Health System-Group Purchasing Organisation (SJHS-GPO) was founded in 1992 by five hospitals from the Sisters of St. Joseph’s network in Hamilton, Ontario.
 At the time, the five hospitals were working together to determine how they could maximize the value of their amalgamated food purchases.
 Over the years, SJHS-GPO became a membership-based, national not-for-profit organisation focused on capital purchases, food and nutrition.
 The Capital Group at SJHS-GPO now has over 170 members across Canada, while the Food and Nutrition group has remained regional, with all of its 28 member facilities in Southern Ontario.